Zero-Shot Imitating Collaborative Manipulation Plans from YouTube Cooking Videos: RELATED WORK

-There has been a lot of work on human activity recognition~\cite{turaga2008machine}.
-Recent work on deep learning approaches has enabled the generation of natural language~\cite{venugopalan2014translating}, individual robot commands~\cite{nguyen2018translating}, and neural programs~\cite{sun2018neural} using manually annotated datasets.
-Generation of collaborative actions has been achieved by representing them as social affordances~\cite{shu2017learning} extending previous work on object affordance learning~\cite{koppula2013learning,koppula2013learning2} or as interaction primitives~\cite{amor2014interaction} from data recorded in a lab setting.
-Generalization is an important challenge in robot learning and to address this issue, Pastra et al.~\cite{pastra2012minimalist} discuss a minimalist grammar for action understanding, inspired by the suggestion by Chomsky~\cite{chomsky1993lectures}.
-An implementation of such a grammar for activity understanding was provided by Summers-Stay et al.~\cite{summers2012using}, while a probabilistic manipulation action grammar was first proposed by Yang et al.~\cite{yang2015robot,yang2014cognitive}.
-Their system uses deep neural networks for hand and object detection and association, while it leverages a language corpus for action recognition.
+\textbf{Human Activity Understanding.} There has been a lot of work on human activity recognition~\cite{tang2020asynchronous,wu2019long,tirupattur2021modeling}.
+Recent work on deep learning approaches has enabled the generation of natural language~\cite{venugopalan2014translating}, individual robot commands~\cite{nguyen2018translating}, low-level robot policies~\cite{finn2017one,yu2018one,chen2021learning,DBLP:journals/corr/abs-1810-00146} and neural programs~\cite{sun2018neural} using manually annotated datasets or visual human demonstrations.
+Generation of collaborative actions has been achieved by representing them as social affordances~\cite{shu2017learning} from data recorded in a lab setting.
+Pastra et al.~\cite{pastra2012minimalist} discuss a minimalist grammar for action understanding, inspired by the suggestion by Chomsky~\cite{chomsky1993lectures}.
+Based on this theoretical insight, Yang et al.~\cite{yang2015robot,yang2014cognitive} proposed a system that uses deep neural networks for hand and object detection and association, while leverages a language corpus for action recognition.
 Performance was shown on 12 selected clips.
-In related work~\cite{hejia_isrr19}, researchers presented a collaborative grammar and functionality was tested only qualitatively in a small number of manually selected simple clips, rather than in full-length unconstrained videos.
+In our preliminary work~\cite{hejia_isrr19}, we presented a collaborative grammar whose functionality was tested only qualitatively in a small number of manually selected simple clips, rather than in full-length unconstrained videos.

-Contrary to the aforementioned work, our framework includes a full pipeline that takes as input \textit{full-length} videos with annotated objects and bounding boxes, infers manipulated objects and tools based on hand detections, recognizes single and collaborative actions representing their structure using a \textit{collaboration} action grammar and concatenates the actions into a temporal sequence of executable commands.
-Importantly, the proposed framework is modular so that individual components can be replaced or combined with state-of-the-art techniques, such as CNN-based methods for action recognition~\cite{ma2018region,tu2018multi}.
+Contrary to the aforementioned work, our system includes a full pipeline that takes as input \textit{full-length}, previously unseen videos with annotated objects and bounding boxes, infers manipulated objects and tools based on hand detections, recognizes single and collaborative actions representing their structure using a \textit{collaborative} action grammar and concatenates the actions into a temporal sequence of executable commands.
+Importantly, the proposed system is modular so that individual components can be replaced or combined with state-of-the-art techniques, such as CNN-based methods for action recognition~\cite{Wang_2021_CVPR,Chen_2021_ICCV}.
+Moreover, different from previous work that learns to generate deep neural network robot policies~\cite{finn2017one,yu2018one} and reward functions~\cite{chen2021learning}, our framework generates human-interpretable action trees since human-interpretability is important for robots that work in human environments.